We Need Responsible Government, Elect Democrats

 GOP economic policy has long been driven by trickle down (aka supply side) theory which is rejected by virtually all economists.
 In a poll of the American Economic Association members during the Reagonomics period, only 12 of 18,000 working economists supported trickle down; 99.94% opposed it.
 The GOP (and now Trump) continue to propose tax breaks for the wealthy claiming that the money will trickle down to middle class, spur the economy, and cancel the deficit increase.
 It never has and never will work.
 Tax breaks for the wealthy just move the money to the top and deplete the middle class which businesses need to buy their products.
 Democrats support policies which will strengthen and expand the middle class.
 A strong middle class is the cornerstone of a strong economy.

 Trump and the Republicans deny that global warming is increased by human activity and seek to weaken EPA rules.
-Trump has withdrawn the U. S. from the Paris climate agreement.
-Science is being overruled by campaign sound bites, bluster, and willfull ignorance.
-Our planet is in peril and Trump has torpedoed the international cooperation essential to solving global warming.
+Trump has severely reduced EPA funding and rescinded environmental protections.
+He has withdrawn the U. S. from the Paris climate agreement.
+Science is being overruled by campaign sound bites, bluster, and willful ignorance.
+Trump has torpedoed the international cooperation essential to solving global warming.
 Democrats accept the scientific evidence and support responsible policies and international cooperation to combat global warming.

 Republicans call Social Security and Medicare "entitlements" and promise to cut benefits, citing funding shortfalls.
 Democrats have stopped GOP attempts to privatize Social Security and to turn Medicare into a voucher program.
+But, Republican objectives are still to weaken those programs and kill them if possible.
 Shortfalls for both programs are easily solved by raising the salary cap from the current $118,500.
 Democrats created both programs and support adjustment of the cap to ensure long term funding.

 In 2006 Republicans passed Medicare D drug plan which prohibited Medicare from negotiating drug prices.
 Immediately after its passage, its lead advocate in the House (GOP Representative Billy Tauzin) and supporting staff members resigned to take high paying positions in the drug industry.
 Republicans continue to protect that no-negotiate provision.
 This gift to the pharmaceutical industry takes $16 billion from Medicare funds annually.
 Democrats want Medicare to negotiate drug prices.